ph-b-campos/history-of-nobel-prize-winners/README.md

 The dataset contains records of all prize winners from the outset of the awards.
 To extract meaningful insights, I implemented the following analytical pipeline:

 * **Data Integrity & Imputation:** Investigated null values in demographic columns, identifying them as institutional winners (e.g., the Red Cross, UNHCR) rather than missing individual data.
-* **Feature Engineering:** Created a `decade` feature to group continuous temporal data, allowing for ratio calculations and macro-trend analysis over time.
 * **Aggregations & Ratios:** Built nested data groupings to calculate the exact percentage of US-born winners per decade and to isolate the top category/decade combinations with the highest proportion of female laureates.

 ## 3. Tech Stack